 I’m fascinated by the body mind connection.
 I love movement and I’ve always been interested in the emotional world.
 In fact, what truly makes me tick is to help my clients find the emotions that hide in the body.

 Born in Paris, I’m French of Italian descent.
 As a young adult, I lived inside an emotional armor.
 I was convinced my only purpose was to please everyone else’s needs and, one day, I realized my own needs had as much value.
 That’s how I started a long healing journey with the help of therapy, sophrology and deep breath work.

 In 2004, I was diagnosed with breast cancer.
 That’s when I bumped into yoga for the first time, as well as my teacher.
 Aline Frati, a yoga teacher of 40 years in Paris, taught me her unique yoga practice for 14 years until she passed in 2018.

 In 2006, love pushed me to leave Paris and move to the States in Atlanta, GA, where I lived for 16 years.
 I started teaching yoga in 2010.
 I trained in gestalt therapy and, in 2013, I became a certified yoga therapist under the International Association of Yoga Therapists.

 In 2014, I was diagnosed with breast cancer for the second time while my father was diagnosed with lung cancer.
-I came out on the other side with a greater desire to look at who I am and find my voice.
+In the span of two years, I went through the treatments, separated from my husband, and lost my dad.

 Photo: © Fernando Decillis.